asogwachiuba/smartCvAssistant/README.md

 ![](resume-reader.gif)

 ## Features
-- Upload `.docx` CVs and detect sections
+- Upload `.docx` CVs and detect sections(You can test with cv_template.docx in this repository)
 - Define custom section title styles
 - View specific content to include